Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/02-deploy/04-manual-aws-deploy/README.md

 ![03-choose-platform](./readme-resources/03-choose-platform.png)

-Before upload the code, we will create a `zip` file with same files that we previously deploy on the `Render` example.
+Before upload the code, we will create a `zip` file with same files as the same way we did previously to deploy on the `Render` example.

 _front terminal_